grscheller/scheller-linux-archive/adminLogs/godel2_PopOS_log.md

     $ sudo apt install system76-driver-nvidia
 ```

+The ~n<regex> is telling apt (not apt-get) to do a regular express
+match.
+A safer way to test before committing to the purge would to
+have done `apt purge ~nnvidia --simulate` (or just -s).

 ## 2025-03-03:

 Over the weekend I was not able to access godel2.
 When I got to work